Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 of the input data simultaneously.
 For example, at the start of a SparkSQL query, all Spark executors will read the same parquet footer metadata.
-This potentially results in Alluxio caching the same block on every node, which is can waste both UFS bandwidth and Alluxio storage capacity.
+This potentially results in Alluxio caching the same block on every node, which can waste both UFS bandwidth and Alluxio storage capacity.

 One way to avoid this situation is to apply a deterministic hashing policy by specifying the